MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-govern.md

 ## Connector deep dive

 You can use the **Connector deep dive** page to better understand your connector usage across flows and apps.
-Identify the most used connectors and learn how many apps and flows use premium connectors and which makers.
+Identify the most used-connectors and learn how many apps and flows use premium connectors and which makers.

 :::image type="content" source="media/pb-20.png" alt-text="Connector deep dive":::

-### <a id="desktop-flows-risk-assessment" /> Desktop Flow usage
+### <a id="desktop-flows-risk-assessment" /> Desktop flow usage

 The **Desktop Flow usage** page enables you to filter by: